petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

   Adding your initials and a number to the filename is also not good enough!
   Whenever you’ve made a change with any value, _commit_ it.
 1. **Generate permanent artifacts with a pipeline.**
-  This will allow us to know if our outputs, e.g., figures, derived datasets, papers, have become out-of-date and no longer reflect their input data or processing procedures, after which we can run the pipeline and get them up-to-date.
+  This will allow us to know if our output artifacts, e.g., figures, derived datasets, papers, have become out-of-date and no longer reflect their input data or processing procedures, after which we can run the pipeline and get them up-to-date.